bingtimren/experiment-n-learn-rush-vue-sam/README.md

 ## CDK

-Without using symbol linked dependencies, simple api-gateway integration with lambda works, `cdk synth` and `cdk deploy` works as expected
+Without any dependency, simple api-gateway integration with one-file lambda works, `cdk synth` and `cdk deploy` works as expected

+The problem is when with dependencies, the examples given by CDK document is insufficient.
+Check https://sites.google.com/site/bingsite/aws/tools/cdk.
+The problem is about bundling lambda.

+FIX 1:

+apps/cdk-app/fix.sh copies dependencies to the build/lambdas dir and COULD solve the issue - however, the tree has too much other files and the size is too big, needs manual trim the files to a smaller size.
+Not really a solution but as a success proof of idea.